polyium/template-swift-package/CONTRIBUTING.md

 ## Swift Version

-We require that jmespath builds with the latest released compiler and the previous major version (e.g. with Swift 5.8 and Swift 5.7).
+We require builds with the version specified in `.swift-version`.